fidelbrea/home-alarm/README.md

 ## App

-In this folder is located the source code for an `Arduino MEGA 2560` board.
+In this folder is located the source code for an Andoid mobile smartphone.

 ## Author